SGT LisaMarie Wiley

 While she was still recovering at Brooke Army Medical Center, she joined the Army’s Warrior Transition Battalion, which provides support to injured Servicemembers and helps them transition back to military or civilian life.

 Now medically retired, LisaMarie enjoys tending to her garden, spending time outdoors, thrifting, and crafting metal and wood projects.
 She has plans to create a nonprofit organization as part of the Maker Movement that provides a space for the community to learn, teach, and be creative.
 She is currently pursuing a degree in communications at the University of Texas San Antonio.
 She already has a bachelor’s in fine arts from The Art Institute’s Miami International University of Art and Design and she has studied in the Cochise College Intelligence Studies program.
 She is also the consumer rep for the VA’s Federal Advisory Committee for Prosthetics and Special Disabilities.

-Receiving a specially adapted Homes For Our Troops home will alleviate LisaMarie’s daily challenges, opening up more time for her to focus on her future plans.
-In her current home, the floors are uneven, causing LisaMarie to trip or fall while walking on her prosthetic.
-Having a wheelchair accessible bathroom, she will no longer fear falling while taking a shower.
-“Receiving this home means I will not have to exist in my future unhappy.
+Having a specially adapted custom Homes For Our Troops home mitigates LisaMarie’s daily challenges, opening up more time for her to focus on her future plans.
+In her previous home, the floors were uneven, causing LisaMarie to trip or fall while walking on her prosthetic.
+Now having a wheelchair accessible bathroom, she no longer fears falling while taking a shower.
+Most of all, LisaMarie is looking forward to raising a family in a barrier-free environment with her fiance Matt.
+“This home means I will not have to exist in my future unhappy.
 I am not my amputation, I am my future,” she says.

-LisaMarie is choosing to remain in her home state of Texas to be close to the VA and family.
+LisaMarie chose to remain in her home state of Texas to be close to the VA and family.

-LisaMarie says she will never be able to fully express her gratitude, love, and admiration for HFOT’s donor and supporters who will contribute to the building of her home.
+LisaMarie says she will never be able to fully express her gratitude, love, and admiration for HFOT’s donor and supporters who contributed to the building of her home.
 “You are giving me more than just a house, you are giving peace of mind to those who need it the most.”